bsc-iitm/soft-engg-project-jan-2023-group-1-1/Milestone-1/User_Stories_collection.md

 ### As a Support Agent,
 - I want to sort the tickets by date created,
 - So that I can address older tickets first and provide faster resolution to students

+### As a manager,
+- I want to receive a notification when a ticket hasn’t been answered by a support agent within 72 hours,
+- So that I can follow up on the status of the ticket with my support agents to provide effective and timely resolution to the students

+### As a Manager,
+- I want to receive a notification whenever a support agent’s average resolution time in the last 30 days is greater than 48 hours
+- So that I can address the agent and find a solution to the delayed response times

+### As a Manager,
+- I want to receive a notification whenever a support agent’s average rating in the past 30 days is lower than X
+- So that I can address the agent and find a solution for the low ratings

+### As a Student,
+- I want to be able to reopen a ticket that’s marked as closed,
+- So that I can receive further support incase i’m not happy with the resolution

+### As a support staff,
+- I want the ability to flag a post as rude/offensive as per my discretion
+- so that they do not disturb the learning environment.

+### As a support staff,
+- I want the ability to forward previously flagged offensive posts to the admin,
+- so that they can take further action as deemed appropriate.

+### As an admin,
+- I want to be able to remove a particular user by their username
+- so that if any student drops the degree programme or has disciplinary issues, we can revoke access to the platform.

+### As an admin,
+- I want the ability to add and assign roles to multiple users by simply listing their email IDs
+- so that I don’t have to manually add them one after another.

+### As a manager,
+- I want to be able to get the resolution times of queries
+- so that I can perform an analysis to understand the promptness of the query resolution process.

+### As a manager,
+- I want to be able to get the number of times issues have been reopened along with the responding support team member for the original query,
+- so that I can perform some analysis on the quality of the query resolution.